-Endangered and threatened species are known to occur on reefs in Puerto Rico are listed in Table 5.
-Many of these species, including staghorn (Acropora cervicornis) and elkhorn (A. palmata) coral, mountainous star coral (Orbicella faveolata), boulder star coral (O. franksii), lobed star coral (O. annularis), pillar coral (Dendrogyra cylindrus),rough cactus coral (Mycetophillia ferox), green sea turtle (Chelonia mydas), Hawksbill turtle (Lepidochelys kempi), leatherback turtle (Caretta caretta), Scalloped Hammerhead shark (Sphyrna lewini), Nassau grouper (Epinephelus striatus) and West Indian manatee (Trichechus manatus) have been documented on reefs in Puerto Rico.
+Endangered and threatened species are known to occur on reefs in Puerto Rico are listed in Table 4.
+Many of these species, including staghorn (Acropora cervicornis) and elkhorn (A. palmata) coral, mountainous star coral (Orbicella faveolata), boulder star coral (O. franksii), lobed star coral (O. annularis), pillar coral (Dendrogyra cylindrus), rough cactus coral (Mycetophillia ferox), green sea turtle (Chelonia mydas), Hawksbill turtle (Lepidochelys kempi), leatherback turtle (Caretta caretta), Scalloped Hammerhead shark (Sphyrna lewini), Nassau grouper (Epinephelus striatus) and West Indian manatee (Trichechus manatus) have been documented on reefs in Puerto Rico.
 Most species would either be present on the reef or migrate through the area.

 Given the constant presence of boats in Puerto Rico, the 10-20 meter boats used during restoration activities should not have vessel noise signatures that exceed levels frequently experienced at these sites.
 Additionally, the general locale where the restoration actions would be sited is critical habitat for these species.
-These species would benefit from restoration at these sites.
-Coral survival would increase as a result of stabilization.
-Rubble stabilization would prevent additional injuries to colonies from mobilization of rubble during storm events that can break, abrade and smother colonies adjacent to the impact site.
-While it is possible there may be some minor short-term adverse effects to some of these species during primary restoration through sedimentation or from possible physical impact it is not expected.
+These species would benefit from population enhancement at these sites.
+Populations of ESA-listed corals would increase as a result active population enhancement along with the chances for successful sexual reproduction during spawning.
+While it is possible there may be some minor short-term adverse effects to some of these species during restoration through sedimentation or from possible physical impact it is not expected.
 Additionally the overall (net) long-term effects would be much more beneficial to these species and outweigh any of the short-term potential impacts.
 The Trustees know of no other direct or indirect impacts of the preferred restoration alternative on threatened or endangered species, or their designated critical habitats.

 The NOAA Restoration Center completed a Programmatic Consultation on its enhancement and restoration activities in September 2011 (NMFS, 2011).
 The Programmatic Biological Opinion analyzed the potential routes of effects from the activities to be implemented under the Preferred Alternative on all listed species and designated critical habitats under NMFS' purview (i.e., corals and sea turtles) listed at the time.
-NOAA Restoration Center has requested concurrence with NMFS Southeast Protected Resources Division that the Preferred Alternatives fall within the scope of the Restoration Centers Programmatic Biological Opinion on February 16, 2016; and the Protected Resources Division provided concurrence on February 19, 2016.
+NOAA Restoration Center has requested concurrence with NMFS Southeast Protected Resources Division that the Preferred Alternatives fall within the scope of the Restoration Centers

+Programmatic Biological Opinion on February 16, 2016; and the Protected Resources Division provided concurrence on February 19, 2016.

-The No Action Alternative would have a net adverse effect on ESA species listed in Table 5 that are either present on the reef or migrate through the area as discussed in the previous section.
-Corals injured during physical impacts would perish and there would be little or no recruitment survival in the rubble areas.
-Additional injuries can be expected to occur through mobilization of rubble during storm events that can break, abrade and smother colonies adjacent to the impact sites.
+The No Action Alternative would have a net adverse effect on ESA species listed in Table 4 that are either present on the reef or migrate through the area as discussed in the previous section.
+ESA-listed coral populations would still struggle to recover at low densities and with little to no successful sexual reproduction.